STORM-IRIT/Radium-Engine/Docs/material.md

 ### Render technique and materials
 A `RenderTechnique` correspond to the description of how to use Materials to render an object in openGL.
-Even if `RenderTechnique` is tightly coupled with the default `ForwardRenderer` of the engine, it could be used also with other renderers.
-Note nevertheless that RenderTechnique is not mandatory when defining a specific renderer as the association between the material and the geometry of a render object could be done explicitely.
+Even if `RenderTechnique` is tightly coupled with the default `ForwardRenderer` of the engine, it could be used also with others renderer.
+Note nevertheless that RenderTechnique is not mandatory when defining a specific renderer as the association between the material and the geometry of a render object could be done explicitly.

 To manage the way a Material could be used for rendering, a `RenderTechnique` is then a set of _shader configurations_ associated to the different way a renderer will compute the final image.
 Based on the `ForwardRenderer` implementation in Radium, the set of configurations, with one configuration per rendering _passes_ corresponds to the following :
-1. Z-prepass : depth and ambiant/environment lighting :
+1. Z-prepass : depth and ambient/environment lighting :
     - Identified by the `Ra::Engine::RenderTechnique::Z_PREPASS` constant.
     - Required for the depth pre-pass of several renderers.
-    - Must initialise the color buffer with the computation of ambiant/environment lighting.
+    - Must initialise the color buffer with the computation of ambient/environment lighting.
     - Must discard all non fully opaque fragments.
     - Default/Reference : ``Material/BlinnPhong/DepthAmbientBlinnPhong` shaders
 2. Opaque lighting **(MANDATORY for default ForwardRenderer)**: